The Highway 599 Wilderness Corridor

 • Most northerly reaching all-season, all-weather road in the Province of Ontario maintained by the Provincial Ministry of Transportation.

-• The Highway is approximately 292 kilometers (181.4 miles) long - ending at the Township of Pickle Lake.
+• The Highway is approximately 292 kilometres (181.4 miles) long - ending at the Township of Pickle Lake.

 • Towns and Communities along the route: Ignace, Valora, Silver Dollar, Savant Lake, Osnaburgh, Rat Rapids, Mishkeegogaman First Nation, Pickle Lake

-• "Silver Dollar" along the route is named after a store and restaurant whose owner, Bob Sincox, hoped to 'make a mint' with his venture when he opened the operation in 1968.
+• The "Silver Dollar" along the route is named after a store and restaurant whose owner, Bob Sincox, hoped to 'make a mint' with his venture when he opened it in 1968.

 • Construction of the entire north/south roadway was finished in mid-1966.